NicerWang/joomla-template-coldgrey/README.md

 # joomla-template-coldgrey
 > A very simple template for joomla.
 >
-> Please change all the pictures when using,because they are not free.
+> Please change all the pictures when using, because they are not free.

 ![preview](./template_preview.png)